 Held by waters, I’m rocked by the rhythm of gentle waves.
-Liquid silver laps at the shores of my body and tension eases off my neck and shoulders.
-Stress seeps down my arms, into my fingers and out to sea.
-I stare into blue infinity and watch my troubles float way.
+Liquid silver laps at the shores of my body, and tension eases off my neck and shoulders.
+Stress seeps down my arms, into my fingers, and out to sea.
+I stare into blue infinity and watch my troubles float away.
 They disappear over the horizon.

 I had just received distressing news from my home in Australia.
-My Father was told he has liver cancer.
+My father was told he had liver cancer.
 Being far from home in Cyprus, and with the current Covid restrictions, my return must wait.
 I sought a release for my troubled heart.

 Going to nature for comfort has been my habit since childhood.
 I can still smell the blades of cut grass as I lay back on the lawn to stare into heaven.
 I can still feel the purple carpet of our neighbor's shedding Jacaranda under my feet.
-Escaping into nature and having a conversation with God, was how I coped with hard times.
+Escaping into nature and conversing with God was how I coped with hard times.
 I still use this technique today.

 In his book “Retelling the Stories of our Lives”, David Denborough talks about freeing ourselves from the influence of our problems.
 One technique is to notice our special skills for getting through hard times.

 You Have 'Special Skills' To Carry YouThrough Hardship